-What is a merchant of record?
+What is a merchant ID number?

 A merchant ID number, also known as a merchant number or MID, is a unique code that enables smooth processing of credit and debit card transactions for your business.
 It’s essentially an identifier that’s specifically designed to streamline payment procedures.